Harshitsoni294/STAVYA/README.md

 ```
 This will create an optimized production-ready build in the `build/` folder.

-## 🎨 Screenshots
-📸 Showcase screenshots of your app here!

 ## 💡 Contributing
 Want to contribute?
 Feel free to raise an issue or submit a pull request!